iamvibhorsingh/SVM-Stuff/README.md

 # SVM-Stuff
-All my projects reating to Support Vector Machines
+All my projects relating to Support Vector Machines